yinkaipeng/flume/flume-ng-doc/sphinx/FlumeUserGuide.rst

                                            the input fields in order of their occurrence.
 To skip fields leave the column name unspecified.
-Eg. 'time,,ip,message' indicates the 1st, 3rd and 4th fields in input map to time, ip and message columns in the hive table. serializer.serdeSeparator    Ctril-A       Customizes the separator used by the underlying serde.
+Eg. 'time,,ip,message' indicates the 1st, 3rd and 4th fields in input map to time, ip and message columns in the hive table. serializer.serdeSeparator    Ctrl-A        Customizes the separator used by the underlying serde.
 If serializer.fieldnames are in same order as the table columns, the serializer.delimiter is same as the serializer.serdeSeparator and number of fields in serializer.fieldnames is less than or equal to number of table columns, there can be a gain in efficiency